DRLEdition19/profork-OFICIAL/README.md

 1. Arch container - Run the uninstaller in the arch menu
 2. Standalone Apps - delete the corresponding folder in `/userdata/system/pro` and .sh file in ports folder if applicable.
 The F1 icon should disappear after rebooting.
 3. CasaOS XFCE Debian container - delete the batocera-casaos file and casaos folder in `/userdata/system` and remove launcher editing out from `/userdata/system/custom.sh`
 4. Docker apps - just use portainer gui or docker cli to remove individual docker containers or to remove completely: Remove batocera-containers by editing out from custom.sh in `/userdata/system`.
 Reboot.
-Delete the `/userdata/system/batocera-containers` `/userdata/system/container` and `/userdata/system/var/lib/containers (d)`.
+Delete the `/userdata/system/batocera-containers` `/userdata/system/container` and `/userdata/system/var/lib/containers` and `conatinerd`.